HOME > COOKIES

 - Fold in flour and chopped hazelnuts with spatula, then using your hands work together until the soft dough forms.
 Form a disk from the dough, wrap in the cling film and cool in the fridge for about 1 hour.

 - Take the dough from the fridge and pinch balls of the size of walnuts and roll into balls between your palms.
-Arrange them on a baking tray, 3 - 4cm apart.
-Flatten each with the bottom of the glass until you get a 4 - 5mm thick cookie.
+Arrange them on the baking sheet, 3-4 cm apart.
+Flatten each with the bottom of the glass until you get a 4-5mm thick cookie.

 - Finely chop the chocolate and place together with butter in a small saucepan.
 Melt on the stove on a low heat until completely melted.

-- Dip each cookie halfway into the chocolate then return to the lined baking tray.
-Place on the lined baking tray until the chocolate set completely.
+- Dip each cookie halfway into the chocolate then return to the lined baking sheet.
+Leave until the chocolate set completely.
 If you want to speed up the process, place cookies into the fridge.